Learning Objectives

 - Identify strong thesis statements

-A basic thesis sentence has two main parts:
+A strong thesis statement has two parts:

-- Topic: What you’re writing about
+- Topic: What you’re writing about.

 Example Thesis Statements